Ingredient Glossary

 Beef

-Meat from beef cattle, providing amino acid nutrition for overall good health.
+Meat from beef cattle, provides amino acid nutrition for overall good health.

 +